Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 - Only for output streams &mdash; return `0` on success
 - For performance, files/streams are (usually) *buffered* and input/output occurs on blocks (array of bytes) rather than bytes
 - Notable unbuffered stream: `stderr`
-- ❗⚠️: `stdio` is buffered and output may "disappear" when a program crashes
+- ❗⚠️: `stdout` is buffered and output may "disappear" when a program crashes

 ---